manaltaha555/simple_shell/README.md

-this is simple shell projcet
+this is simple shell project